MicrosoftDocs/customer-insights/ci-docs/customer-insights-dataverse.md

 ---
 title: Work with Customer Insights data in Microsoft Dataverse
-description: "Use Customer Insights entities as tables in Microsoft Dataverse." ms.date: 05/30/2022 ms.reviewer: mhart ms.subservice: audience-insights
+description: Learn how to connect Customer Insights and Microsoft Dataverse and understand the output entities that are exported to Dataverse. ms.date: 05/30/2022 ms.reviewer: mhart ms.subservice: audience-insights